-The essay must not exceed 4,000 words.
-Charts, tables and images are not included in the word count.
-Students should be aware that examiners will not read beyond the 4,000-word limit, or assess any material presented thereafter.
+The essay must not exceed 4,000 words of narrative.
+Graphs, figures, calculations, diagrams, formulas and equations are not included in the word count.
+Students should be aware that examiners will not read beyond the 4,000-word limit, nor assess any material presented thereafter.

 0 The work does not reach a standard outlined by the descriptors below.
 1-2 Presentation is acceptable.
 The structure of the essay is generally appropriate in terms of the expected conventions for the topic, argument and subject in which the essay is registered.
 Some layout considerations may be missing or applied incorrectly.
 Weaknesses in the structure and/or layout do not significantly impact the reading, understanding or evaluation of the extended essay.
 3-4 Presentation is good.

-- The structure of the essay clearly is appropriate in terms of the expected conventions for the topic, the argument and subject in which the essay is registered. - Layout considerations are present and applied correctly. - The structure and layout support the reading, understanding and evaluation of the extended essay.
+The structure of the essay clearly is appropriate in terms of the expected conventions for the topic, the argument and subject in which the essay is registered.
+Layout considerations are present and applied correctly.
+The structure and layout support the reading, understanding and evaluation of the extended essay.